Overview

 Must a personnel activity report account for 100 percent of the worker's effort?

 Yes.
-Per Title 2, Code of Federal Regulations, Section 200.430(i)(iii), time and effort documentation must reflect total activity for which the employee is compensated.
-Failure to account for 100 percent of an employee’s time will result in a finding during an administrative review or audit, and the California Department of Education will require the local educational agency to reimburse the nonprofit school food service account from the general fund.
+Per 2 CFR, Section 200.430(g)(1)(iii), time and effort documentation must reflect total activity for which the employee is compensated.
+Failure to account for 100 percent of an employee’s time will result in a finding during an administrative review or audit, and the CDE will require the local educational agency to reimburse the fund from a nonfederal fund source.

 How often must a personnel activity report be prepared?